lalomorales22/UnrealMCP-forked/README.md

 3. Build the project in whatever IDE you use, I use Rider, Visual Studio works (working on releases now)
 4. Open your project and enable the plugin in Edit > Plugins > UnrealMCP
 5. Enable Python plugins in Unreal
+6. Run setup_unreal_mcp.bat (I probably need to make some fixes to this file as more people try it out)
+7. Currently I've only tested with Claude for Desktop so follow the instructions below to continue

 ## With Claude for Desktop
 You will need to find your installation directory for claude for desktop.
 Find claude_desktop_config.json and add an entry and make it look like so: